Rafostar/playercast/README.md

 Turn your media player into receiver for GNOME Shell Extension Cast to TV

 A simple app meant to be run in background.
 Automates the process of streaming files over the local network.

-Install it on device with any Linux DE and turn it into your own cast receiver that plays files casted from your host PC on your network with [Cast to TV](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv) installed.
+Install it on device with any Linux DE to turn it into your own cast receiver that plays files casted from your host PC with [Cast to TV](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv) installed.

 To receive media set `Playercast app` as your receiver type in Cast to TV settings.